habitus-eu/HabitusDOCS/docs/gui/index.md

 1. R package for installation from remote repositories (Github).
 2. Installing the Habitus GUI package with all dependencies from the GitHub repository.

+!!! note

+    GIS filenames are used as location names and at the moment the code can only handle names that are shorter than 6 characters.

 ## Usage